robertjhull/robertjhull/README.md

 Self-taught software developer from Stockton, CA, hoping to break into the industry.
-Competent in JavaScript and Python and know how to work with React, Next.JS and Flask.
+Formerly a musician and music director for 5+ years.
+Competent in JavaScript and Python and know how to work with React, Flask, and .NET Core.
 Currently looking for work as a junior developer anywhere in the Bay Area or Central Valley.

 [Portfolio](https://robertjhull.github.io/)